MichaelCurrin/os-genesis/docs/other/setup-steps.md

-# Setup steps
+# Set up steps

-Notes (mainly for myself) on reliably setting up a new laptop or fresh OS install using my preferred order of steps and software.
+Notes on reliably setting up a new laptop or fresh OS install using my preferred order of steps and software.

 This guide is for **Linux**.
 See also my [macOS Reference](mac-os.md) page.

-## 1. Basic
+## 1. Install new operating system

+1. Download your ISO image for your preferred Linux distro.
-1. Write OS to DVD-R or flash drive.
+1. Write that to a DVD-R or flash drive.
-1. Plug it in another machine or leave it in the current one.
+1. Insert into the machine which you want write over.
 1. Turn off the machine.
 1. Boot it up.
 1. Follow install steps.
 In particular:
-    1. Select to **encrypt** hard drive with a password.
+    1. Select the option to **encrypt** your hard drive with a password.
+This adds security so you need to add this password when rebooting the machine.
-    1. Choose **US** language.
+    1. Choose language such as **US**.

 ## 2. System config

 Once logged in, set these up:

-- Connect to WiFi.
+- Connect to your WiFi.
 - Power manager under settings.
     - Turn on _notifications_ and _tray icon_.
-- Setup network
+- Set up network
     - Edit `/etc/hosts` and setup the machines.
 This can happen later when I need it.
 - Optionally disable requiring password for `sudo` commands.
-    - Run `sudo visudo`.
+    1. Run `sudo visudo`.
-    - Set this.
+    1. Set this with your username.
         ```
         %michael ALL=(ALL) NOPASSWD:ALL
         ```